DataDog/hiring-engineers/answers.md

 - Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
 Is there anything creative you would use Datadog for?

   - Monitoring a remaining amount of ink and papers in copy machines.
-Rental cars, taxies monitoring via a LTE network to monitor battery level, fuel level, overall health status and latest GPS location.
+  - Rental cars, taxies monitoring via a LTE network to monitor battery level, fuel level, overall health status and latest GPS location.
+  - End to end delivery tracking of packages and snail mails by installing datadog agents in IoT devices.